windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 - `getField()`: gets the value of a field of the item.
 - `setField()`: sets the value of a field of the item.
 - `getAttachments()`: gets the attachments of the item.
 - `getBestAttachment()`: gets the best attachment of the item.
-Looks for attachment in the following order: oldest PDF attachment matching parent URL, oldest PDF attachment not matching parent URL, oldest non-PDF attachment matching parent URL, and old non-PDF attachment not matching parent URL.
+Look for attachments in the following order: oldest PDF attachment matching parent URL, oldest PDF attachment not matching parent URL, oldest non-PDF attachment matching parent URL, and old non-PDF attachment not matching parent URL.
 - `getNotes()`: gets the notes of the item.
 - `numAttachments()`: gets the number of child attachments of the item.
 - `numNotes()`: gets the number of child notes of the item.